-If a site does not have a responsive design, images are often distorted or inflated and this can be frustrating to your end users, and inevitably lead them to go to your competitor for the products or services that you provide.
+If a site does not have a responsive design, images are often distorted or inflated and this can be frustrating to your users, and inevitably lead them to go to your competitor for the products or services that you provide.

 What’s more, by creating a responsive website you are making it easier for Google to crawl your website and reduce the margin for error with on-page SEO.

-Any websites that are not optimised for smaller screens can now fall prey to a decline in Google rankings and for these reasons it is wise to look at finding a website provider that can help you build a fully responsive, mobile friendly website.
+Any websites that are not optimised for smaller screens can now fall prey to a decline in Google rankings and for these reasons, it is wise to look at finding a website provider that can help you build a fully responsive, mobile-friendly website.

-This in turn results in a positive perception of your brand.
+This, in turn, results in a positive perception of your brand.
 Users feel valued if you make the effort to improve their experience with your company.

 Responsive web design is here to eliminate the things we dread most, shrunken websites and side-scrolling!

 Back when mobile browsing first became a priority, the most popular solution involved having separate desktop and mobile sites.
 That’s double the amount of maintenance and updates.

 Nowadays, it makes much more sense to have one site that shares the same URL and is accessible to all devices.